How to Practice Vipassana Meditation

-A big leap in the development of your meditation practice lies with vipassana or insight meditation practice, which is going a bit further from concentrating on the breath.
+A big leap in the development of your meditation practice lies with vipassana meditation or, as it is sometimes called, insight meditation practice, which is going a bit further from concentrating on the breath.

-The general structure of meditation practice resembles already familiar meditation practice on concentration on breathing.
+The general structure of vipassana meditation practice resembles already familiar meditation practice on concentration on breathing.

 At Ahimsa Meditation we invite to contemplate on nonviolence, its meaning and how it feels inside of the body.
 With time, this knowledge becomes more comfortable as we invite to approach it with self-acceptance and curiosity.
 As a result, these contemplations give way to various insights.

 Everyone can deepen their vipassana meditation practice by contemplating such universal truths as impermanence, the importance of letting go of our ego and the existence of never-ending unsatisfactory feelings caused by various desires.
 These characteristics of our lives are universal because we all experience them.
 Here at Ahimsa Meditation, we invite everyone to accept them fully.